blodely/PreferencesKit/README.md

 # PreferencesKit
 Preferences kit for iOS.

-Goal is read a configuration text-based file, then generate a user interface.
-And it response user interactions.
+Goal is to read a configuration text-based file, then generate a user interface from it.
+UI will response user interactions, and persist data into configuration file.

 :)